 Another factor driving SQ stock for the longer term?
 An increasing number of Americans are going cashless.

 Logically, this means we should see fewer cash-only businesses moving forward.
 And the types of businesses that would have once been cash only will likely gravitate towards Square’s unique and convenient solution.
-Don’t forget, this is extremely valuable in our social distancing protocols.

 According to a market research report in 2018, the global pet care market will reach nearly $203 billion by 2025.
 Driving much of this demand are millennials, who are utilizing digital innovations and technologies as part of their pet care regimen.
 And that was before the pandemic.
 In our post-coronavirus era, I anticipate a greater surge toward digitalization with pet-related purchases, bolstering the case for Chewy.